ITotallyExist/The-Little-Asteroid/README.md

 # The Little Asteroid

+A new take on minecraft skyblock.
+Build out your asteroid, maintain it's ecosystem, collect materials from the space around you, and trade with passing Dyrians.
+Maybe one day you will be able to buy one of their ships off them.

 ## License

-This template on the QuiltMC GitHub is licensed under the [MIT License](https://opensource.org/license/mit/).
+This mod licensed under the [MIT License](https://opensource.org/license/mit/).